yash-xeon/dotfiles/README.md

 >Copy-Paste **dwm.desktop** to `/usr/share/xsessions/`

 >Archived version fonts are available in fonts folder.
->Icon pack and cursor pack is avaiable in icons folder.
+>Icon pack and cursor pack is available in icons folder.

 ```[yash-xeon@github /]$ And yea thats it.
 Thanks for reading ;)```